MpiloNM95/alx-system_engineering-devops/0x02-shell_redirections/README.md

-* A script that prints “Hello, World”, followed by a new line to the standard output.
+* Task 0: A script that prints “Hello, World”, followed by a new line to the standard output.
+* Task 1: A script that that displays a confused smiley.